Overview

 - All accommodations in lodges/tea houses during the treks.

-- All necessary trekking and Climbing Permit
+- Trekking and Climbing Guide

 - Garbage fee.